All Episodes

 Let me ask you a question, ladies and gentlemen.

-If a can if if what if we ended up picking the Democrat nominee?
+What if we ended up picking the Democrat nominee?

 What do you think their reaction would be?

-The Democrat reaction, you want Hillary?
+The Democrat react, you want Hillary?

 Okay, they want Hillary.

-Another question for you, anti-oil people out there.
+Another question for you anti-oil people out there.

 If another big government program can find a substitute for oil, why didn't a brilliant Bill Clinton do it back in the 90s along with a brilliant Al Gore?